-The manuscript must contain the author information page, title page, abstract, main text, references, tables, and figure legends.
-The main body of the manuscript and all tables included with your sub-mission must be provided in Microsoft Word format (any version from Word 97 to Word 2013).
-The text must be written in double-spaced 12-point font, preferably in Times New Roman or Arial.
-The right margin should not be justified (i.e., left justification only).
-Ab-breviations should be used only for terms that are used at least twice and should be defined separately on first use in the Abstract and main text.
+The manuscript should be arranged in the following orders: Cover letter, Author information page, Manuscript file (no author details), Tables, and Figures.
+Supplementary files should be presented in separate files.
+Supplementary tables can be prepared in Excel format.
+The text should be prepared in Microsoft Word Format (any version from Word 97 to Word 2013) and should be typed in font size 12, double-space between lines, and preferably in Times New Roman or Arial.
+Abbreviations should be used only for terms that are used at least twice and should be defined separately on first use in the Abstract and main text.
+Abbreviations for scientific units should conform to the Système Internationale (SI units).
 Place the page number in the middle of the bottom of each page from the title page onwards.
-Abbreviations for scientific units should conform to the Système Internationale (SI units).

 Drug Names: Use generic names only in referring to drugs, followed in parentheses after first mention by any commonly used generic variant.

 The cover letter must contain the questions that authors found out to answer, the main findings of the study, and the significance of the study.
 It should also include why the readers of the journal would be interested in the study.

 The following sentences should be contained in the cover letter.

 All authors certify that this paper or any of its contents has not been published or submitted for publication elsewhere.
 All authors have full access to the data and the right to publish all the data.
 Each of the authors contributed to the work, and have seen and agreed with the contents of the manuscript.
 No ghost writing by anyone not named on the author list has occurred.
 All authors have agreed to submit the manuscript to the Journal of Movement Disorders.

 AUTHOR INFORMATION PAGE